 Recently, SSDs are at a discount, and so, I bought a 1TB one in our local digital store.
 I had heard that to install Windows 10 on SSD can enhance the performance of the PC, so I decided to do that.
 However, I am a complete novice.
 So, where should I start?

-From here, we'll show you 2 ways yo install Windows 10 on SSD.
-You can take your time to check both methods.
-Also, we list some preparations for you before we start:
+Before we begin, we'll show you two ways to install Windows 10 on an SSD.
+You can take your time to review both methods.
+Additionally, we've listed some preparations for you to consider beforehand.

-1. Install the SSD appropriately on your PC using a SATA connection cable or an SSD slot.
+1. Install the SSD appropriately on your PC using a SATA connection cable or an SSD slot, ensuring it is securely fastened in place.

 3. If your personal data is stored on the SSD, back it up to another drive.